Coronavirus and travel insurance

 Will my travel insurance cover me if I go to an affected region?

-If I cancel my trip, will my travel insurance refund me?
+If I cancel my trip, will a travel insurance claim cover my costs?

-Provided you bought travel insurance before the FCO issued advice against travelling to your destination, then you’re likely to be covered for some costs if you have to cancel your trip, cut it short or rearrange it (in line with your policy wording).
+Provided you bought travel insurance before the FCO issued its original advice on 4 April 2020 against all non-essential travel overseas, and before COVID-19 was declared a global pandemic, then you’re likely to be covered for some costs if you had to cancel your trip, cut it short or rearrange it due to the outbreak (in line with your policy wording).

 Can I add disruption cover to my existing policy?